Blog

 })

-If you're using the built-in classes, there are configuration objects (e.g. DatasourceConfig) which can validate your dictionaries, but they do little more than that.
+If you're using the built-in classes, there are configuration objects (like DatasourceConfig) which can validate your dictionaries, but they do little more than that.
 You still define everything as a dictionary, pass that to a Data Context constructor, then get the constructed objects back out of the Data Context.
 Trying to construct the underlying objects yourself is likely to break, as the dictionary-driven constructor does more than meets the eye.
 This approach will be critiqued in the next post in this series.

 S3 Integration